🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 This is because, truthfully, KuCoin is a cryptocurrency exchange - it brands itself as one, and doesn’t really advertise any crypto storage capabilities.
 That does not mean it doesn’t have any, though.

-The vast majority of exchanges that are currently out there, on the market, will have crypto storing capabilities.
+The vast majority of exchanges that are currently out there, on the market, will have crypto-storing capabilities.
 Naturally, this does not mean you should utilize all of them, though - same as with your standard wallets, exchanges can be less-than-trustworthy, and thus, keeping your assets on them will be rather unsafe.

-KuCoin wallet review: find the next crypto gem.
+KuCoin wallet review: homepage.

 It’s actually even more so the case with exchanges!
 Due to the nature of how they work, exchanges are key targets of many cyber-attacks and various other hacking attempts.

 Why would anyone want to keep their crypto assets on an exchange if that’s the case?
 A few good reasons, really!
-Some of those reasons pertain to our KuCoin wallet review in question, too!
+Some of those reasons pertain to this KuCoin wallet review in question, too!

 Let’s discuss those reasons by mentioning the main things that KuCoin “does right”, as far as its wallet functionality is concerned.
 Note, though, that we’ll be focusing on just that - the wallet part of the platform.
 If you’re actually looking to primarily use KuCoin as an exchange, you can find a review of that here.